Skip to main content

 How do I Reset the SSL settings?

 If you have made a mistake in your SSL configuration, it is possible to reset the Appliance to its default settings.
 This will return it to using the self-signed certificate from Speechmatics, and will delete any configured admin password.
-If you have disabled HTTP access then you need to know the existing admin password in order to do this.
+If you have disabled HTTP access, then you need to know the existing admin password to do this.

-To do this, make a DELETE request to the /v1/security/reset endpoint:
+To do this, make a DELETE request to the /v2/security/reset endpoint:

 What if I Forget the Admin Password?

 If you have forgotten the admin password you set, and have disabled HTTP access to the Appliance then it will not be possible to interact with the Appliance over HTTP/HTTPS.
-Fortunately there is a way to reset the SSL configuration if you have direct access to the Appliance's console (through the hypervisor that you use).
+Fortunately, there is a way to reset the password if you have direct access to the Appliance's console (through the hypervisor that you use) or via SSH.

 What Versions of SSL/TLS do you Support?